zaplatynski/second-hand-log/README.md

 ## Compilation instruction

-Maven is used to assemble the FSM.
-How to do that I refer to the official documentation at the [FS Dev Tools](https://github.com/e-Spirit/FSDevTools/blob/master/README.md) for resolving FirstSpirit dependencies.
+Maven is used to compile and assemble the FirstSpirit module (FSM).
+How to do that please refer to the official documentation at the [FS Dev Tools](https://github.com/e-Spirit/FSDevTools/blob/master/README.md) for resolving FirstSpirit dependencies.

 ##  Disclaimer

 By using it you agree to the license stated in the file [LICENSE](LICENSE).
+This is an unofficial FSM and will not be supported by the [e-Spirit AG](http://www.e-spirit.com/).
 FirstSpirit is a trade mark by the [e-Spirit AG](http://www.e-spirit.com/).